levon-dalakyan/composity/docs/fp-methods.md

 **Parameters:**

-- idx1: The first index or key.
+- `idx1`: The first index or key.

-- idx2: The second index or key.
+- `idx2`: The second index or key.

-- obj: The collection to perform the swap on.
+- `obj`: The collection to perform the swap on.

 **Returns:** A new collection with the elements swapped.